teserakt-io/automation-engine/README.md

 ./bin/c2ae-api
 ```

-### c2ae engine
+### Automation Engine

-The c2ae engine is responsible of monitoring every existing rules, and trigger their actions when one of their trigger's condition is met.
+The c2ae engine is responsible of monitoring every existing rules, and trigger their actions when one of the rule's trigger condition is met.
-It is started on the background of the c2ae-api and spawns a goroutine for each rules, and another one for each rule's trigger.
+It is started on the background of the API server, and spawns a goroutine for each rules, and another one for each rule's trigger.

-## c2ae-cli
+## Automation Engine CLI

 The cli client allow to define new rules and list currently defined ones by interacting with the api.